Authentication Error Occurred? Here Are 10 Proven Fixes

 - Fixes all Android system issues like a black screen of death, Wifi authentication error, etc.

-- One-click to fix Wifi authentication error.
+- One-click to fix the Wifi authentication error.
 No technical skills required.

 - Supports all the new Samsung devices like Galaxy S8, S9, etc.